310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Midori angry %}
 And we just have to take it?
-Just *us*?
-Why?
+Just *us?* Why?
 {% endbubble %}

 {% bubble Tetora worried %}